Antibiotic Guidelines (NICE compliant 2026)

 6. SEXUALLY TRANSMITTED INFECTIONS 🍆

-| Disease | Pathogen | Treatment (BASHH 2023/2024) |
+| Disease | Pathogen | Treatment (BASHH 2023/24) |

-| 🦠 Gonorrhoea | N. gonorrhoeae | Ceftriaxone 1g IM single dose + Azithromycin 2g PO single dose (or Doxycycline 100mg BD x 7d if macrolide allergy) |
+| 🦠 Gonorrhoea | N. gonorrhoeae | Ceftriaxone 1g IM single dose (monotherapy preferred).
+Doxycycline 100mg BD x 7d if macrolide allergy or chlamydia coinfection. |

-| 🔴 Chlamydia | C. trachomatis | Doxycycline 100mg BD x 7 days (first-line) OR Azithromycin 1g single dose |
+| 🔴 Chlamydia | C. trachomatis | Doxycycline 100mg BD x 7 days (first-line) or Azithromycin 1g single dose. |

 | 🟣 Syphilis | T. pallidum | Benzathine penicillin 2.4g IM (early); 3 doses weekly (late).
-Alternative: Doxycycline 100mg BD x 14/28 days |
+Alternative: Doxycycline 100mg BD x 14/28 days. |

-| 🦠 Trichomoniasis | T. vaginalis | Metronidazole 400mg BD x 5-7 days OR 2g single dose |
+| 🦠 Trichomoniasis | T. vaginalis | Metronidazole 400mg BD x 5-7 days or 2g single dose. |

 7. BONE & JOINT INFECTIONS 🦴